revilowaldow/BITC/Locations/Kathkach/Platinum Pot.md

 Group of extravagant wearing Chinerian envoy pointy shoes

-Multiple reed squeezes, graient from bitter to not, Level of filtration One is salty, don;t w
+Multiple reed squeezes, gradient from bitter to not, Level of filtration One is salty, don't mind a salty reedsqueeze